palnapatel/Capstone-Event/index.md

 ![Image of Hyperledger Composer] (https://hyperledger.github.io/composer/v0.19/assets/img/Composer-Diagram.svg)

+### Hyperledger Fabric

+- Hyperledger Fabric is an open source enterprise-grade permissioned distributed ledger technology (DLT) platform, designed for use in enterprise contexts, that delivers some key differentiating capabilities over other popular distributed ledger or blockchain platforms
+- It is used for developing applications or solutions with a modular architecture, it allows components, such as consensus and membership services, to be plug-and-play
+- It leverages container technology to host smart contracts called “chaincode” that comprise the application logic of the system

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for